WisTex/Neuhub/view/theme/redbasic-starter-kit/README.md

 ## Getting Started

 1. Make a copy of this theme and rename the `redbasic-starter-kit` directory to the name of your new theme.
-2. Change the details in `theme.php`.
+2. Change the details in `php/theme.php`.
 3. Test the new theme by uploading it to the `/view/theme` directory of your Hubzilla installation.
 Use Git or upload by FTP or use cPanel File Manager.

 Afetr uploading, your theme should be located at: `/view/theme/whatever-you-named-the-directory/`